dashpay/docs/docs/user/mining/index.rst

 (CoinJoin), instant transactions (InstantSend), and the decentralized governance and budget system.
 Because this second tier is so important, masternodes are also rewarded when miners discover new blocks.
-The breakdown is as follows: 90% of the block reward is split between the miner and a masternode per the distribution found :ref:`here <block-reward-reallocation>`, while 10% is reserved for the budget system (created by superblocks every month).
+The breakdown is as follows: 90% of the block subsidy is split between the miner and a masternode per the distribution found :ref:`here <block-reward-reallocation>`, while 10% is reserved for the budget system (created by superblocks every month).